sirawong/simple-banking-api/README.md

 **Dependency Injection** is handled by Google Wire — all wiring is generated at compile time.
 No service locators or runtime reflection.

 ---

+## Design Decisions

+**Cache invalidation strategy**
+Deposit and withdraw delete the cache key before the transaction, then re-set it with the new balance afterward.
+Transfer deletes both cache keys but does not re-set them — the next `GET /accounts/:accountNumber` will repopulate from DB.
+This keeps transfer atomic without a cache write racing against DB commit.

+**Separate migrate binary**
+Migrations run as a standalone `cmd/migrate` binary rather than on server startup.
+This separates concerns and avoids accidental schema changes when multiple API replicas start simultaneously.

+**Refresh token is opaque, access token is JWT** Access tokens are short-lived JWTs (15 min) verified without a DB call.
+Refresh tokens are random strings stored in the DB, allowing explicit revocation.

+---